alfred-wrigfors/1DT305/README.md

 # 1DT305
 Summer 2025 - Applied IoT

-## Introduction
 > [!NOTE]
-> I, the author, have multiple years of both embedded hardware design and software development.
+> I, the author, have multiple years of experience in both embedded hardware design and software development.
 The level of complexity of this project is not reasonable for a beginner IoT-project!

+## Introduction
+With family living close to the Vikhög marina, there is the constant question wether or not the condition in/around the marina is appropriate for going swimming.
+It is mostly the water temperature and levels of wind that are of interest.
+Insight into the conditions in the marina would greatly increase the likelihood of spontaneous and enjoyable swims, while also helping to avoid unpleasant surprises - such as unexpected cold water or strong winds.
+Rather than relying on regional forecasts, a localized monitoring system would offer a much more accurate and timely solution.

+This project aims to provide current and up-to-date temperature readings, for both the water and air, accross the marina and an overall wind speed and heading reading.
+The goal is to distribute 2-4 battery- and solar powered sensor-stations at the most popular areas for going swimming, communicating wirelessly with a base-station that is connected to the internet and sending the data to a remote server that provides the information (both current and historic) in a simple and intuitive web-interface.

-## Goals
+## Goals and constraints
+Some overall goals for the project:
+ - Server / web interface containerized to run in a Docker container.
+ - The base station and the mobile units should be electronically identical.
+ - Be able to sustain one month (31 days) of operation without recharging the unit manually.
- - WiFi enabled
+ - WiFi enabled.
- - USB-C (programming, serial debugging and power)
+ - USB-C (programming, serial debugging and power).
- - Temperature sensor
+ - Temperature sensor (air and water)
- - Humidity sensor
+ - Humidity sensor.
- - Pressure sensor
- - Air quality sensor
- - Light sensor
+ - Light sensor (photoresisotr / phototransistor).
- - OLED screen
- - LED
+ - (Pressure sensor) [OPTIONAL]